 Unlike discussion, where it can be a struggle to have every voice heard in a larger group, writing enables every student to articulate his or her thoughts on a given question.
 Although formative assessment can (and is) often done with multiple choice questions, asking students to write short answer responses enables them to reveal their thinking in a more telling way.
 Teachers can know how students are making sense of the material and how their reasoning can be improved.
 These insights can then be used to inform instruction.

-In order for the formative assessment to deepen students’ understanding, it is important for the teacher’s questions to solicit higher-order thinking.
 Teachers should be asking students to evaluate claims, create arguments, propose solutions to problems, or otherwise manipulate the material that students have learned.
 In other words, the questions that teachers ask should be requiring students to think about the material in a meaningful way (Willingham, 2003).
 It will not deepen student understanding to reproduce rote knowledge.

 3. Distinguish Understanding of Text from Discussion